ArieTwigt/python_advanced_17_10_2022/README.md

       1. Export the data into a database
       2. Export the data into a csv-file (with the right folder structure)
       3. Only display it in the terminal

+##Assignments 3

+1. Extend the Car class that enables us to specify the colour of a new defined instance of Car

+2. Create an attribute price which is default to 0

+3. Add a method for the Car class in which we can specify the price of the car

+4. Add a method for the Car class with which we can increase or decrease the price of the car